• Skip to primary navigation

 • Cool then keep in the fridge covered for up to 2 days.

-• What's more, the soup freezes well.
+• The soup freezes well.
 Leave the soup to cool and chill in the fridge in large jam jars or sealed bags then transfer to the freezer.
 Use within 3 months.

 bowls of green watercress soup with a swirl of cream and topped with watercress leaves